Q: How are awards determined?

 Q: To whom are scholarship checks made payable?

-A: In the US and Puerto Rico checks are made payable to the school; outside the US checks are made payable to the student of the Abbott employee.
+A: In the US and Puerto Rico checks are made payable to the school; outside the US checks are made payable to the Abbott employee.

 Q: Is a Clara Abbott scholarship considered taxable income to the Abbott employee?